 Imagine this scenario...
 Mary notices a small error on a page in her intranet.
 She is a good employee...
-She fires up an email and reports the spelling error to info@s*w.com.au.
+She opens up the backlog and reports the spelling error.
 As she sends it she says to herself "That took more time to report the error than it would have taken me to fix it".

 Small errors should be fixed by the person who found them.
 Text changes can be easily done in SharePoint or WordPress.
-If you know who is the culprit, it might be a good idea do inform that person, including the things you have fixed.
+If you know who the culprit is, it might be a good idea to inform that person, including the things you have fixed.

 One risk of running a consulting company is your employees can start to feel disconnected from the main organization, especially if they spend all of their time working onsite.
 One solution is to get them to work from the office at least once or twice per week, and another is to hold regular company meetings.

 These meetings should be held every 1-2 months as needed, and give the chance for everyone to get together and reconnect.
 The business owner can highlight any key things that have happened in that time and point out any changes for the next period.